 FILED U.S. COURT OF APPEALS ELEVENTH CIRCUIT

-SEP 04 2024
+APR 17 2025

 David J. Smith Clerk

 CONFIDENTIAL

 Before the Chief Judge of the Eleventh Judicial Circuit

-Judicial Complaint No. 11-24-90197
+Judicial Complaint No. 11-25-90057

 ORDER

 An individual has filed a Complaint against a United States district judge under the Judicial Conduct and Disability Act of 1980, 28 U.S.C. §§ 351-364, and the Rules for Judicial-Conduct and Judicial-Disability Proceedings of the Judicial Conference of the United States.

 Background

-The record establishes that Complainant filed a petition for writ of habeas corpus, 28 U.S.C. § 2241, and a motion to appoint counsel and to hold an evidentiary hearing.
-The Subject Judge issued an order dismissing the petition for lack of jurisdiction and denying the motion.
-Complainant then filed additional motions, which the Subject Judge denied as moot.
+The record establishes that a federal grand jury returned an indictment charging Complainant and others with multiple crimes.
+At a trial before the Subject Judge, a jury found Complainant guilty as charged in the indictment.
+The Subject Judge later sentenced Complainant to a term of imprisonment.
+This Court affirmed.

 Complaint

-Complainant states that the Subject Judge erroneously dismissed the case in an effort to relieve the respondent of its obligation to respond to the habeas petition.
-Complainant alleges the Subject Judge violated his oath of office, "engaged in illegitimate and unconstitutional practices," and violated Complainant's due process rights.
+Complainant alleges the case against him was illegal and that the Subject Judge committed fraud upon the court, conspired with

+the prosecutor to allow the government to bring a fraudulent case against him, violated her oath of office, falsely stated that federal agents would testify in the case, and committed a crime.

 Discussion

 Judicial-Conduct Rule 4(b)(1) provides in part that "[c]ognizable misconduct does not include an allegation that calls into question the correctness of a judge's ruling, including a failure to recuse."
 The Commentary on Rule 4 explains the rationale for this rule as follows:

 Rule 4(b)(1) tracks the Act, 28 U.S.C. § 352(b)(1)(A)(ii), in excluding from the definition of misconduct allegations "[d]irectly related to the merits of a decision or procedural ruling."
 This exclusion preserves the independence of judges in the exercise of judicial authority by ensuring that the complaint procedure is not used to collaterally call into question the substance of a judge's decision or procedural ruling.
 Any allegation that calls into question the correctness of an official decision or procedural ruling of a judge - without more - is merits-related.

 The Complaint fails to present a basis for a finding of misconduct.
 To the extent Complainant's allegations concern the substance of the Subject Judge's official actions, rulings, findings, and orders in the above-described case, the allegations are directly related to the merits of the Subject Judge's decisions or procedural rulings.
 Judicial-Conduct Rule 11(c)(1)(B).
-Complainant's remaining claims are based on allegations lacking sufficient evidence to raise an inference that the Subject Judge acted with an illicit or improper motive, violated his oath of office, or otherwise engaged in misconduct.
+Complainant's remaining claims are based on allegations lacking sufficient evidence to

+raise an inference that the Subject Judge acted with an illicit or improper motive, committed fraud upon the court, was part of a conspiracy, violated her oath of office, made false statements, committed a crime, or otherwise engaged in misconduct.
 Judicial-Conduct Rule 11(c)(1)(D).
 For these reasons, this Complaint is DISMISSED.

-/s/ William H. Pryor Jr. Chief Judge
+/s/ William H. Pryor Jr.

+Chief Judge